The time is here. The place is here.

-Effective shamanic teachers are doors for us.
+Effective spiritual teachers are doors for us.
 They embody the personal work they have done and the intimacy of their relationship with their helping spirits.
 They create a safe place for us to do our work and manage group dynamics in a way that allows everyone to share freely.

 Healing is an art form.
 Each healer’s techniques grow and flower over time as they are taught by their experiences, human teachers and spirit guides.
 Because of this, each healer may present their Way a little differently.
-Some specialize in Divination, some in beautiful co-created Ritual, some may have learned from Native American culture, some are rooted in Celtic Shamanism.
+Some specialize in Divination, some in beautiful co-created Ritual, some may have learned from Native American culture, some are rooted in Celtic Neo-Shamanism.

 Finding a teacher or healer that is good for you may be a confusing process, so here are some tips that may help you along the way.
 In all cases, listen, listen, listen to your own sweet heart.

-Boundaries: A good shamanic healer or teacher has excellent boundaries.
+Boundaries: A good spiritual healer or teacher has excellent boundaries.
 This means that they will not ask you to do anything you are uncomfortable with.
 It also means that they will be very clear on what is expected of you in your role as a student or a client.

 Accessibility: A good teacher is available to answer your questions during instruction.
 They do not try to make things sound more mysterious and powerful than they are.
 They are also comfortable with not knowing everything about how the universe works.

 Deferring to the Spirits: A good healer or teacher will never tell you what they think is “wrong with you”, what they think you need for healing or interpret your journeys for you.
 They will honor your unique relationships with your power animals and guardians.